 The survey comprised three sections (Table 1).
-Questions in the first section focused on demographic information such as county, whether they own a sprayer and spray their herbicide programs, and number of soybean hectares, Xtend soybean hectares, Xtend hectares sprayed with dicamba in 2017 and expected for 2018.
-The second section of the survey was designed to collect data from farmers who adopted the Xtend technology and sprayed dicamba during the 2017 growing season. were asked questions about selected dicamba product, use of additional tank mix products whether their dicamba application led to injury in neighboring soybean fields.
-The third section of the survey focused on injury observed in non-Xtend soybeans.
-Farmers were asked questions pertaining to dicamba injury patterns, whether an official complaint was filed with the Nebraska Department of Agriculture (www.nda.nebraska.gov), and what they believed was the main cause for dicamba injury (tank-contamination, physical drift, volatilization, temperature inversion) and whether it was the results from dicamba applied in soybeans or corn.
+Questions in the first section focused on demographic information such as county, whether they own a sprayer and spray their herbicide programs, and number of soybean hectares, DT soybean hectares, DT hectares sprayed with dicamba in 2017 and expected for 2018.
+The second section of the survey was designed to collect data from farmers who adopted the DT technology and sprayed dicamba during the 2017 growing season.
+Respondents were asked questions about selected dicamba product, use of additional tank mix products, whether the technology helped improve weed management and if their dicamba application led to injury in neighboring soybean fields.
+The third section of the survey focused on injury observed in non- DT soybeans.
+Farmers were asked questions pertaining to dicamba injury patterns, whether an official complaint was filed with the Nebraska Department of Agriculture (www.nda.nebraska.gov), and what they believed was the main cause for dicamba injury (i.e., tank-contamination, physical drift, volatilization, temperature inversion) and whether it was the results from dicamba applied in DT soybeans or corn.

-Survey data were sorted and analyzed using the sort, filter, and count function of Excel.
-For most questions, results are presented in two fashions: i) percent answers and ii) number of hectares represented.
-The total number of respondents and hectares for all pertinent questions are included in the results.
+Survey data were sorted and analyzed using the sort, filter, and count functions of Excel.
+For most questions, results are presented in two fashions: i) percent answers and ii) percent number of hectares represented.
+The total number of respondents and hectares for all pertinent questions used for percent calculations are included in the results.
 Not every respondent answered every question.
-Results from specific trends we were trying to investigate were only extracted from respondents that answered all pertinent questions.
-For instance, when trying to estimate whether Xtend hectares are expected to increase in 2018, only answers from respondents that completely answered survey questions 2 and 3 (Table 1) were used.
+Results from specific trends we were trying to investigate were only extracted from surveys where respondents answered all pertinent questions.
+For instance, when trying to estimate whether DT hectares are expected to increase in 2018, only answers from respondents that completely answered survey questions 2 and 3 (Table 1) were used.
 RESULTS

 Demographic information